Guest Post Guidelines

 While we read every pitch and article, due to time constraints we can’t respond to every one we receive.
 If you haven’t heard back from us in two weeks, we will not be able to use your content.
 An accepted query does not guarantee publication of your article.
 Editors reserve the right to reject any article at any time before publication.

-We limit links within accepted articles to two maximum.
-Your byline of up to 50 words may also be followed by two links to your author page and/or social media accounts.
+Your byline of up to 50 words may also be followed by one link to your author page and/or social media accounts.
+One professional link within the article is also permitted.